instaclustr/code-samples/AI/A2A/part6/README.md

 2. **SSE** — server streams `statusUpdate` / `artifactUpdate` on a long-lived response.
 3. **Push** — server POSTs to a client-registered webhook when state changes.

-Skipping straight to **Kafka** (Part 7) would make Kafka look like a workaround for polling.
+Skipping straight to **Kafka** would make Kafka look like a workaround for polling.
 Readers need to see what gets published — task state, artifacts — and how that relates to SSE and push on the wire first.

 ### What the bridge adds